 Brad has also been involved in a range of projects in the Asia-Pacific, often working with local lawyers, in China, Japan, Laos, Malaysia, Nepal, the Philippines, the Solomon Islands, Sri Lanka, Taiwan and Vietnam.

 As a regular writer, lecturer and commentator on infrastructure, both nationally and internationally, Brad is regularly sought by the media and opinion-makers on issues relating to the financing and funding of infrastructure.
-Most recently he assisted the Committee for Melbourne in publishing its discussion paper, “Moving Melbourne” and the Committee for Economic Development of Australia (CEDA) on its major research publication for 2014, A Federation for the 21st Century.

 - Demonstrated ability to build consensus and achieve alignment with partners across a large professional practice with key national objectives and practice standards; also to build a national brand integrating high practice standards and broad capabilities internally and externally.